January 21, 2022 | Firm News

 Medical evidence is also crucial in substantiating a pain and suffering claim.
 Testimony or a written opinion by your treating physician could describe to a jury or judge how your injury causes your physical pain.
 Furthermore, proof of prescription medication used for pain, anxiety, or depression offers evidence of your pain and suffering.
 In addition to your doctor, an independent psychologist or another medical professional could be used to describe your current state of mind.

 When someone suffers an unexpected injury, they will experience many adverse effects, from financial losses to physical pain or depression.
 Our Hollywood, FL personal injury lawyers understand the physical and mental toll an injury takes on a person.
-At South Florida Law, PLLC, our staff and lawyers are committed to fighting for injured victims so they can receive the compensation they deserve.
-If you or a loved one were hurt and are experiencing pain and suffering, call our office at (954) 932-7877 to schedule a free appointment.
+At Newman Injury Law, our staff and lawyers are committed to fighting for injured victims so they can receive the compensation they deserve.
+If you or a loved one were hurt and are experiencing pain and suffering, call our office at 954-495-8500 to schedule a free appointment.